alissonrangel/chronos-pomodoro-react/README.md

 ## Paradas

-- Parei no início da aula 50.
-Capturando o evento submit do formulário (onSubmit com preventDefault)
+- Parei no início da aula 52. useRef + Ref ...

 ## Conceitos